codeslake/flappybird_DQN/README.md

 ```bash
 python main.py --is_Train False
 ```
-- To render and to show the plot, add
+- To render and to show the plots (plot will not work while testing), add
 ```bash
 python main.py --is_Train True --render True --plot True
 ```